Northern Virginia trolleys: Fairfax and Arlington lines

-In 1927, the Arlington & Fairfax was organized by local governments and citizens to take control of the WA&FC line after the W-V went bankrupt.
-In 1932, the W,A and MV line lost the right to travel into D.C. which cut the A&F off as well.
+In 1927, the Arlington & Fairfax was organized by local governments and citizens to take control of the 24.27 miles of WA&FC lines after the W-V went bankrupt.
+At the same time they purchased 30 secondhand cars.
+In 1932, the W, A and MV line lost the right to travel into D.C. which cut the A&F off as well.
 On January 17, 1932, the last Arlington & Fairfax streetcar departed from 12th & D Streets, NW, abandoning all direct service to Washington, D.C.
-In April the company started running buses from Clarendon straight into Washington and they proved so popular that on August 1st the company abandoned rail service between Clarendon and Arlington Junction.
-In late 1932, they announced plans to remove the tracks between Clarendon and Arlington Junction.
-In 1936, the company began to transition from electric cars to auto-railers, small buses that can run on rails on flanged wheels or on roads with rubber tires.
-These first replaced cars on the Nauck line in the summer of 1936 and then on the Fairfax line between Vienna and Fairfax in December.
+In April the company started running buses, as the Arlington and Fairfax Motor Transportation Company subsidiary, from Clarendon straight into Washington and they proved so popular that on August 1 the company abandoned rail service between Clarendon and Arlington Junction.
+In late 1932, they announced plans to remove the South Arlington Branch (tracks between Clarendon and Arlington Junction) which they did by 1934, and in 1935 they sold that part of the right-of-way that was not part of Ft.
+Myer.
+In 1934 they extended motor coach service to the edge of Falls Church and then into the town.

+In 1936 - after an experimental run in late 1935 - the company began to transition from electric cars to auto-railers, small buses that can run on rails on flanged wheels or on roads with rubber tires image.
+The auto-railer's were made by Detroit's Evans Products Company, which, in exchange for a 51% stake in the A&F, spent $30,000 to rehabilitate the infrastructure, and supplied six auto-railers for immediate use.
+These first replaced cars on the Nauck line in the summer of 1936 and then on the Fairfax line between Vienna and Fairfax in December, making the A&F the first railroad in the United States to use them.
+At the end of the year, the company defaulted on its debt and was sold at auction in January 1937.

 A building at Arlington Junction – about 500 feet southwest of the current intersection of Army-Navy Drive and Eads – that served as a dispatcher's office, substation and passenger waiting room was removed in 1975.